Amanda Ford (rugby union)

+Amanda Tomlinson (née Ford; born 25 July 1970) is a former New Zealand rugby union player.

+Biography

+Rugby career

-Amanda Tomlinson (née Ford, born 25 July 1970) is a former rugby union player.
-She was named as a reserve, but did not feature, in the Black Ferns match against the Californian Grizzlies at Lancaster Park in Christchurch; on 22 July 1989.
+Ford was named as a reserve, but did not feature, in the Black Ferns match against the Californian Grizzlies at Lancaster Park in Christchurch; on 22 July 1989.

 At RugbyFest 1990, she played for the University of Canterbury, the New Zealand Teachers College selection and New Zealand.
 She was selected for the 1991 Women's Rugby World Cup squad.

+Horse racing career

-Tomlinson currently competes in Harness racing, a form of horse racing.
+Ford currently competes in Harness racing, a form of horse racing.
 In 2021, she had her first win as a trainer.